GuestMeNot/node-depth-merkle-tree/README.md

       Unit tests are added to check various Second Preimage attacks.

       See: <https://djsec.wordpress.com/2018/02/21/attacking-merkle-trees-with-a-second-preimage-attack/>

-   2. Maximize Performance - Ease of use and Readability are somewhat sacrificed in favor of performance.
+   2. Performance - Ease of use and Readability are somewhat sacrificed in favor of performance.
 Merkle trees can be CPU intensive and should be calculated quickly.
       Floating point arithmetic and complex calculations are avoided.
       Use of simple usize addition and any arithmetic which the compiler will convert to quick operations.